Project-F/F.LF/developer.md

 			- `mechanics.js` is a state-less helper class to process all mechanics of `livingobject`.
 	- `effects.js` handles all the visual effects.
 	- `scene.js` maintains a graph of all livingobjects in the scene. collision detection is done by a scene query where livingobject query for intersection with other objects on the scene.

+### Considerations
+Project F games are to be hackable.
+The architecture answer yes to the following questions:
+- can I customize behavior by changing only few parameters in a single place?
+- can I extend functionality by wrapping over existing code?
+- can I append a new component by adding an entry to a list?
+- can I replace a module by implementing one with same interface?